Last Update: 829/23

 All too often, the IME is performed by a doctor or health care professional who isn’t truly independent.
 Their opinion will usually be biased against you and for the defendant.

 IMEs requested by defense counsel and insurance companies all too often come back with all sorts of attempts to lower your damages by finding ways that you aren’t really hurt as bad as you claim to be (and as your medical team has diagnosed) or by determining that a pre-existing medical condition contributed to your injury or your recovery.

 How To Protect Yourself Against an Unfair IME

-However, with a strong advocate on your side, the IME can be fought and its impact minimized.
-It’s just one more example why having an experienced Florida personal injury lawyer on your team when dealing with a Florida accident claim can be so very important for justice.
+However, with a strong advocate on your side, the IME can, in some circumstances, be fought and its impact minimized.
+It’s just one more example of why having an experienced Florida personal injury lawyer on your team when dealing with a Florida accident claim can be so very important for justice.

 What Should You Do?